saw-zer0/Learn-Spring-Boot/SpringBoot.md

 @SpringBootApplication

 ## Quick Tips
-Hot Reload:
-- add spring-boot-devtools dependency to pom.xml
+**Hot Reload** - add spring-boot-devtools dependency to pom.xml **Use Record for DTO** instead of class - fields dont require accessors in Records
 ---
 # How does Spring Boot Application Start?
 ## Spring Application Startup Process